-A student may be granted conditional admission in the Master of Law in the following cases:
+A student may be granted conditional admission in the Master of Criminal Science in the following cases:

 To obtain a Master's degree in Criminal Science, the student must successfully complete 33 credit hours, with a cumulative GPA of 3 out of 4.